top of page

 3.5 Au Pair Visa Processing Time

-4. Au pair placement and government placement seal of approval
+4. Au pair placement and government placement quality seal

 5. Integration opportunities for au pairs